 Global Languages and Cultures Study Abroad Programs

-Geneseo students, and especially Languages and Literatures' majors and minors, are invited and encouraged to participate in accredited programs of study at institutions of higher education located in foreign countries.
+Geneseo students, and especially Global Languages and Cultures' majors and minors, are invited and encouraged to participate in accredited programs of study at institutions of higher education located in foreign countries.
 Programs are sponsored by Geneseo, by other units of the State University of New York, and by other institutions.
 Students may obtain information concerning these programs, credit transfer, and application materials from staff in the Office of Financial Aid.

-The Department of Languages and Literatures coordinates or co-sponsors study abroad programs in the following countries (contact the faculty member responsible for each program for further information):
+The Department of Global Languages and Cultures coordinates or co-sponsors study abroad programs in the following countries (contact the faculty member responsible for each program for further information):